matbesancon/hugo-site/content/post/2017-12-20-diffeq-julia2.markdown

 but injecting it too late does not let enough time for $B$ to be produced from the injected $A$.
 The optimum seems to be around ≈ 0.82,

-## Finding the optimum using BlackBoxOptim.jl
+## Finding the optimum using Optim.jl

 The package requires an objective function which takes a vector as input.
 In our case, the decision is modeled as a single variable (the injection time),